-Start from the origin, scan the z-coordinate value of each pixel row by row in the effective area, and find the pixel which has the minimum gray value and is closest to the origin.
-Take the pixel as point .
-Because of the angles of binocular cameras with respect to the surface of the road, is usually on the left or right side of the effective area.

-Start from , scan the z value of the points which has the same x value as with step size of in the effective area.
-Take the z value of as the base value, calculate the z value difference of the point in current step and in the previous step, and record the point in current step if the difference is less than 10.
-If the amount of recorded points reaches 30, the points scanning and recording process is done.
-Else if the amount is less than 30 when the current row scanning is finished, remove all of the recorded points, and find a new point which is in the same column with , take the z value of as the new base value and restart the points scanning and recording process in a new row.
+Starting from the origin, we scan the z-coordinate value of each pixel row by row in the effective area and find the pixel with the minimum gray value closest to the origin, defined as point .
+Given the angles of the binocular cameras to the road surface, is usually on the left or right side of the effective area.
+Therefore, starting from , our method scans the z value of the points having the same x value as with a step size of in the effective area.
+Then, we take the z value of as the base value, calculate the z value difference between the point in the current step and the previous step, and record the point in the current step if the difference is less than 10.
+If the amount of the recorded points reaches 30, scanning and recording the pixels is completed.
+Otherwise, if the current row scanning completes and the pixels counted are less than 30, all the recorded points are removed, and a new point is found, which is in the same column with , and the z value of is the new base value.
+The scanning and recording process restarts at a new row.

 When 30 points are successfully recorded, linear regression is used to fit the 30 points in line.
-Beacause the recorded points has the same x value , so, in plane , the coordinates of the 30 points are and the target line is .

-According to the least squares algorithm, make the square of the distance between the point and the line the minimum.
-Make partial derivative of and equal to 0.
+Since the recorded points have the same x value , i.e., in-plane values of , the coordinates of the 30 points are , and the target line is .
+The proposed method adopts the least squares algorithm and the square of the distance between the point and the line to make the partial derivative of and equal to 0.

-Solving the simultaneous equations, achieve:
+By solving the above equations, we achieve:

-In plane , the target line and line intersect at point.

-Line passes through the intersection and parallel to the X axis, the expression is:
+In the plane , the target line and line intersect at a point, while line passes through the intersection and is parallel to the X axis, expressed as:

-From , we can obtain the angle which is the rotation angle of the surface of the road about line with respect to plane XOY .

-Rotate all points in the effective area around for .
-Take coordinates of a point before the rotation as , and take coordinates of a point after the rotation as .
+From we can obtain the angle , which is the rotation angle of the road surface about line concerning plane XOY .
+All points in the effective area are rotated around for .
+Let a point’s coordinates before the rotation be and after the rotation be .
+Thus:

-Save the value of each point after rotation and the value before rotation, and obtain the new points .
-These points make up a new image which contain a new surface of the road.
+By saving the value of each point after rotation and the value before rotation, the new points are obtained, which create a new image that contains a new road surface.

-In the new image, start from the origin, scan the z-coordinate value of each pixel row by row in the effective area, and find the pixel which has the minimum gray value and is closest to the origin.
-Take the pixel as point .

-Start from , scan the z value of the points which has the same y value as with step size of in the effective area.
-Take the z value of as the base value, calculate the z value difference of the point in current step and in the previous step, and record the point in current step if the difference is less than 10.
-If the amount of recorded points reaches 30, the points scanning and recording process is done.
-Else if the amount is less than 30 when the current column scanning is finished, remove all of the recorded points, and find a new point which is in the same row with , take the z value of as the new base value and restart the points scanning and recording process in a new column.
+In the new image, starting from the origin, we scan the z-coordinate value of each pixel row by row in the effective area and find the pixel with the minimum gray value closest to the origin.
+Let this point be .
+Starting from , the proposed method scans the z value of the points that have the same y value as with step size of in the effective area.
+By considering the z value of as the base value, we calculate the z value difference between the point in the current step and the previous step and record the point in the current step if the difference is less than 10.
+If the number of recorded points reaches 30, the process of scanning and recording the pixels terminates.
+Otherwise, all the recorded points are removed, and a new point is found, which is in the same row with .
+The z value of is considered the new base value, and the process of scanning and recording the points restarts in a new column.